axismaps/axis-jekyll/_posts/2015-06-18-cartography-with-an-actual-blindfold.markdown

 ### Keyboard

-There are two types of people who use the keyboard only; the visually impairedÂ and those with aÂ disability making use of a mouse impossible (for those of you wondering, as I did, how you can use a keyboard but not a mouse, many alternate input devices emulate a keyboard but not a mouse â€“ e.g. Sip and Puff devices).
+There are two types of people who use the keyboard only; the visually impaired and those with a disability making use of a mouse impossible (for those of you wondering, as I did, how you can use a keyboard but not a mouse, many alternate input devices emulate a keyboard but not a mouse – e.g. Sip and Puff devices).

 There are a couple of key points to keep in mind when designing for keyboard users.
 Most browsers are already pretty good at keyboard navigation, IF the HTML is organized in a logical order.
 While this isn't a problem when writing HTML for the most part, where you can run into issues is with adding pieces via Javascript.
 It's really easy to add a bunch of `divs` with JS and as long as they look in the right place, ignore the fact that they are not keyboard navigable.
 One major gotcha, `div` is not keyboard navigable by default.
 You have to add the attribute `tabindex="0"` to make it navigable. `a` links and `button` elements are keyboard navigable by default so those don't need an extra `tabindex` attribute.
 Best practice is to make all clickable areas that go somewhere `a` links and all clickable areas that trigger functionality `button` elements.
 Unless absolutely necessary, don't use `div` for buttons/links.